jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

     terraform apply
     ```

-    This process will take a few minutes as the EC2 instances need to start, install dependencies, clone the repository, and build the Docker images.
+    This process will take a few minutes as the EC2 instances need to start, install dependencies, build the Docker images, and run them.

-### Step 3: Access Your Application
+### Step 3: Access the App

 Once the `terraform apply` command is complete, it will output the public IP address of the frontend application.

 - **Frontend URL**: `http://<FRONTEND_PUBLIC_IP>:8501`

-You can find this URL in the `frontend_public_ip` output from Terraform.

 ---